FPF Best Practices and Contract Guidelines Help Companies Share Data with Academic Researchers

 Does your company have data that could help academic researchers unravel the mysteries of human health, behavior, education, or other areas of study?
 Data held by private organizations has the potential to lead to scientific insights that can benefit society and improve lives – if it can be accessed in a responsible manner that respects personal privacy.

 To that end, FPF has published a list of best practices for companies that are considering sharing personal data with academic researchers.
-The Best Practices for Sharing Data with Academic Researchers were developed by FPF Corporate Academic Data Stewardship Research Alliance, a group of more than two dozen companies and organizations.
+The Best Practices for Sharing Data with Academic Researchers were developed by FPF Corporate Academic Data Stewardship Research Alliance, a group of more than two dozen companies and organizations with the support of the Alfred P. Sloan Foundation.

 In addition, FPF published Contract Guidelines for Data Sharing Agreements Between Companies and Academic Researchers.
 The guidelines cover best practices and sample language that can be used in contracts between a company that supplies data to one or more researchers for academic or scientific research purposes.